This report outlines the challenges and solutions for accepting gluten free oat producers as safe suppliers of gluten free product for coeliacs.

 The ELISA R5 test using the Mendez cocktail extraction of gluten is the AOAC test and the one Glebe Farm use.
 This gives the highest sensitivity to Wheat, Barley and other gluten sources.
 Whilst our experience suggests it may be more sensitive than it should be for some contaminants, we believe it is better for coeliacs to have the purest Oats.

-We have noted when trialling other gluten testing products, such qualitative test sticks or non-R5 based tests, that they can often fail to detect known Wheat and Barley contaminants effectively.
+We have noted when trialing other gluten testing products, such qualitative test sticks or non-R5 based tests, that they can often fail to detect known Wheat and Barley contaminants effectively.
 We concluded that it is better to remain with the sensitive ELISA R5 test with the AOAC extraction method which will provide the highest level of security and reliability.

 Some laboratories are better than others.
 Glebe Farm has knowledge of the purity of all our products before gluten testing and can challenge results due to our high frequency of internal tests.